AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 The bad news: News publishers don't get most of that money.
 It goes to cell phone carriers, ad-tech agencies, search and social sites.

 Slow webpages are expensive for mobile users.
 Newspaper webpages are annoyingly slow, <a href="https://www.rjionline.org/stories/need-for-speed-1-newspaper-load-times-give-slow-news-day-new-meaning">averaging 17-second page-loads and 4.7 MB page-weights</a>.
-Based on the <a href="https://whatdoesmysitecost.com/">What Does My Site Cost?</a> calculator, a U.S. reader $0.30 in data plan fees -- $0.46 for prepaid plans -- to look at the average news page.
+Based on the <a href="https://whatdoesmysitecost.com/">What Does My Site Cost?</a> calculator, a U.S. reader pays $0.30 in data plan fees -- $0.46 for prepaid plans -- to look at the average news page.

 That page has ads, for which the publisher gets a few pennies.
 But the most of the ad dollars go to the <a href="https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad">ad-tech tax</a>.
-Hamish Nicklin, chief revenue officer of <a href="http://mediatel.co.uk/newsline/2016/10/04/where-did-the-money-go-guardian-buys-its-own-ad-inventory">The Guardian, found</a> "a host of adtech businesses are extracting up to 70% of advertisers' money without being able to quantify the value they provide to the brand.
+"A host of adtech businesses are extracting up to 70% of advertisers' money without being able to quantify the value they provide to the brand," says Hamish Nicklin, chief revenue officer of <a href="http://mediatel.co.uk/newsline/2016/10/04/where-did-the-money-go-guardian-buys-its-own-ad-inventory">The Guardian</a>.

 "There are so many different players taking a little cut here, a little cut there -- and sometimes a very big cut.
 A lot of the money that [advertisers] think they are giving to premium publishers is not actually getting to us."

-Another hand reaching into newpaper's pockets is the digital duopoly of Google and Facebook, whose success depends on excerpting news articles.
-They raked in <a href="https://www.bloomberg.com/news/articles/2016-04-22/google-and-facebook-lead-digital-ad-industry-to-revenue-record">64 percent of 2015's $60 billion in online ad revenue</a>.
+Google and Facebook also have their hands deep in newpapers' pocket.
+Thier success depends on excerpting news articles.
+In 2015, this digital duopoly raked in <a href="https://www.bloomberg.com/news/articles/2016-04-22/google-and-facebook-lead-digital-ad-industry-to-revenue-record">64 percent of 2015's $60 billion in online ad revenue</a>.

 Newspapers, magazines and other publishers are <a href="https://www.theguardian.com/media/2016/apr/29/publishers-facebook-bloomberg-media-justin-smith-ads">"feeding on [Facebook's] scraps,"</a> says Bloomberg Media's Justin Smith.
 "They keep the $16bn to $18bn they get in the news feed, and the news feed, with personal sharing down, is effectively just an aggregation of premium publishers' content."